 5. How to respond when someone you know is making a big mistake: mostly you need to smile and nod and just be there.
 And admit that you might be wrong.

 6. Thanksgiving is a great day to practice “Forgiveness Day”!
 Just decide ahead of time that everyone and everything is forgiven.
 It sounds crazy, but will make the day much easier.
 And force you to practice all the other suggestions as well.

 7. Brush up on your listening skills: I have a relative who used to call the house and engage in this conversation:

+Me: Hello?
+R: Hi.
+Uh, this is xxxxxx.
+Me: Hi, xxxxxxx.
+How are you?
+R: Good, good.
 Long awkward pause.
 I used to wonder how long he’d let the dead air stand, but after a while I just felt rude and would say, “would you like to talk with my yyyyyy (person they always called for)?”
+R: Yeah.

 8. Brush up on Tolerance and Boundaries: Seriously, if you read no other link from this list, read this one.

 9. Don’t Get Upset Over Things You Can’t Control: on Thanksgiving, that list is topped by the names of everyone you will be visiting with.

 10. And let’s not forget that no matter how odd, offensive or annoying our relatives may sometimes be, there will be a lot of genuine love and good will being sent your way.
 Be sure to catch all of it that you can.